mikomikotaishi/ninetail/README.md

    - Globally banned user IDs and ban reasons
    - Timestamps of certain user actions

+By using features that query the OpenAI API, the data of your query is subject to the privacy policy of OpenAI.

 ### How We Use Your Data
 Your data is used solely for:
 - Operating core bot functionality (commands, games, features)